Nasawa/Clipt/README.md

 I currently have clients for Node, Python, Ruby, C#, and the browser.
 The server is only in Node.js.

-**Note:** The Ruby client currently only connects to a self-hosted server.
-I'm currently looking into this, and any help would be appreciated.

 ## Using Clipt

 Clipt's clients take the following arguments: